lebpac/lebpac.github.io/fundraising.md

 Reduce your families single use plastics with laundry strips!
 Every 32-load eco-strips package eliminates 1 plastic jug from potentially ending up in landfills and oceans.
 Tru Earth sells laundry detergent as well as other environmentally friendly products.

-{% include link.html link="http://tru-earth.sjv.io/lebpac" text="🔗 Support the LEB PAC with Tru Earth" %}
+{% include link.html link="http://tru-earth.sjv.io/lebpac" text="🔗 Support the PAC with Tru Earth" %}

 ### COBS Bread